-Seventy-five years ago, First Nations peoples began a significant post-war period of relocation to cities in the United States, Canada, Australia and New Zealand.
+Seventy-five years ago, First Nations peoples began a significant post-war period of relocation to cities in the United States, Canada, Australia, and Aotearoa New Zealand.
 First Nations peoples engaged in projects of resurgence and community development in the cities of the four settler states.
 First Nations peoples, who were motivated by aspirations for autonomy and empowerment, went on to create the foundations of Indigenous social infrastructure.
 This book explains the ways First Nations people in cities created and took control of their own futures.
-A fact largely willfully ignored in policy contexts.
+A fact largely wilfully ignored in policy contexts.

 Today, differences exist over the way governments and First Nations peoples see the role and responsibilities of Indigenous institutions in cities.
 What remains hidden in plain sight is their societal function as a social and political apparatus through which much of the social processes of Indigenous resurgence and community development in cities occurred.
 The struggle for self-determination in settler cities plays out through First Nations people’s efforts to sustain their own institutions and resurgence, but also rights and recognition in cities.
-This book will be of interest to indigenous studies scholars, urban sociologists, urban political scientists, urban studies scholars, and development studies scholars interested in urban issues and community building and development.
+This book will be of interest to Indigenous studies scholars, urban sociologists, urban political scientists, urban studies scholars, and development studies scholars interested in urban issues and community building and development.

 Table of Contents

-1. Making the Invisible Visible: The City as a Critical Space of Indigenous Resurgence and Community Development
+1. Introduction: Making the Invisible Visible: The City as a Critical Space of Indigenous Resurgence and Community Development

 4. Indigenous Social Economies Hidden in Plain Sight: Organisations, Community Entrepreneuring, Development